 Mainzer Johannisnacht (St. John's Night Festival) - June 24-27, 2022

 The Mainz Johannisnacht (Midsummer Night) is the ultimate event among the folk festivals on the Rhine.
 On the programme are typical Johannisnacht attractions, such as the merry ‘Buchdruckertaufe’ (printers’ baptism), ‘das Gautschen’ (couching), as well as theatre, cabaret, jugglers and musical performances on six stages in the city.
 You will not want to miss the Cabaret Night at the Ballplatz, the Johannis book market or the artists’ market on the banks of the Rhine!
 Four days of summer fun in the city end on Monday evening with a magnificent firework display over the Rhine.

-International Book Fair for Small Publishers and Private Presses - Mai 30th to June 2nd, - 2019
+International Book Fair for Small Publishers and Private Presses - May/June 2022

 Every two years, the Gutenberg City of Mainz becomes the meeting-place for private presses, small publishers, hand presses, book artists and authors.
 It is the most constant and oldest event of its kind in Europe.
 Nearly 260 exhibitors from more than 16 countries and 10,000 visitors meet at the "Mainz Minipressen-Messe" and form the greatest marketplace for books by small publishers and artistic prints.